Guide for Parents and Family of Undocumented Students

 There is currently no federal law that prevents colleges from admitting undocumented students; however, individual states set their own policies for considering a student's immigration status for enrollment and tuition purposes.
 Some states, including Alabama, Georgia, and South Carolina, prohibit undocumented students from enrolling at public postsecondary institutions.

 Undocumented students do not typically need to prove citizenship to attend college.
 When prompted to enter their "country of citizenship" and Social Security number on a college application, undocumented students can simply choose "no selection" and skip the question.
-In some cases, they can enter their Taxpayer Identification Number or Alien Number.
+In some cases, they can enter their Taxpayer Identification Number (TIN) or Alien Registration Number.
 Colleges cannot legally report undocumented students to federal immigration services.

 Navigating Financial Aid